 (1) A taxpayer aggrieved by an assessment, decision, or order of the department may appeal the contested portion of the assessment, decision, or order to the tax tribunal within 60 days, or to the court of claims within 90 days after the assessment, decision, or order.
-The uncontested portion of an assessment, order, or decision shall be paid as a prerequisite to appeal. . . .
+The uncontested portion of an assessment, order, or decision shall be paid as a prerequisite to appeal.
+However, an action shall be commenced in the court of claims within 6 months after payment of the tax or an adverse determination of the taxpayer's claim for refund, whichever is later, if the payment of the tax or adverse determination of the claim for refund occurred under the former single business tax act, 1975 PA 228, and before May 1, 1986.

 The Court of Claims correctly recognized: "Plaintiffs lawsuit is an original action before the Court, rather than an appeal of an agency's order or decision."
-P/A App'x at 127.
-Thus, "plaintiffs were not subject to the time restrictions outlined in that statute."
-Id. at 128.

-Further, it is quite clear that the individual taxpayers' claim would accrue "at the time the tax is due."
+Opinion and Order at 13.
+Thus, tax is due."
 Taxpayers Allied for Const Tax'n v Wayne Cnty, 450 Mich 119, 123 (1995).

+"plaintiffs were not subject to the time restrictions outlined in that statute."
+Id. at 14.

+Further, it is quite clear that the individual taxpayers' claim would accrue "at the time the